apitapestry/apistry/docs/features.md

 Each operation is mapped from your contract to a functional endpoint without writing any code.

-### MongoDB Integration

-#### Collection Mapping
-- Each OpenAPI tag corresponds to a MongoDB collection
-- The first tag on an operation determines which collection to use
-- Collection names are automatically normalized (lowercased)
+## Swagger UI Documentation

+Apistry automatically generates Swagger UI documentation:

+- Available at `http://localhost:3000/docs` when running
+- Interactive - test endpoints directly from the browser
+- Always in sync with your contract
+- No separate documentation maintenance needed

-#### Auto-Collection Creation
+## Auto-Collection Creation

-APIstry validates that required collections exist on startup and can:
+Apistry validates that required collections exist on startup and can:
 - Prompt to create missing collections
 - Automatically create collections (with `--enableAutoCollectionCreate yes` flag)
 - Exit if collections are missing and creation is declined

 See [Collection Auto-Creation](collection-auto-creation.md) for details.

-#### Query Capabilities
+## MongoDB Integration

+Apistry provides built-in CRUD operations with advanced query capabilities through MongoDB integration.

+### Collection Mapping
+- Each OpenAPI tag corresponds to a MongoDB collection
+- The first tag on an operation determines which collection to use
+- Collection names are automatically normalized (lowercased)

+## Flexible Querying

-APIstry supports advanced querying through URL parameters:
+Apistry supports advanced querying through URL parameters:

 **Comparison Operators:**
 ```bash